 Finally, you are required to register participate in a music ensemble course.
 This course is worth a quarter credit; Music Studio is worth a half credit.

 No. The music department does not offer lessons for beginners.
 You need to have a skill level of grade 8 from the Royal Conservatory of Music or its equivalent to enroll in music lessons.
 Music lessons are available privately off campus.
 These lessons are not available through the University of Waterloo, and are not available for credit.
-If you are interested in starting some music lessons for your own enjoyment, give the Music Administration Assistant a call.
+If you are interested in starting some music lessons for your own enjoyment, email the Music Department.

 Conrad Grebel University College has a very limited (and I mean really limited) number of instruments available to students who are taking an ensemble course.
 Instruments are not available for any activities outside the Department of Music.
 You may rent an instrument for a term.
 The instrument is due back after the final concert.
 For more information on what is available, contact the music office at 519-885-0220 x24226.

 18. Can anyone use the practice rooms?

 The practice rooms at Conrad Grebel are for the use of those currently:

 - taking music studio or an ensemble